Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ### Publishing A New Release ###

-GitHub Actions will upload binaries (Linux & macOS) when any release is published on GitHub.<br>
+We use [GitHub Releases](https://github.com/Cockatrice/Cockatrice/releases) to publish new stable versions and betas:
-AppVeyor is configured to upload binaries (Windows) to GitHub Releases whenever a
+- GitHub Actions will upload binaries (**Linux & macOS**) when any release is published on GitHub.
-<kbd>tag</kbd> is pushed.<br>
+- AppVeyor will upload binaries (**Windows**) whenever a git "tag" is pushed to the repository.

-You can create a tag when publishing a (pre-)release, but you can also push one manually and use it in the release.
+To trigger both processes correctly you can publish a tagged (pre-)release right on GitHub, or create a tag manually first and use it for the (pre-)release creation afterwards.

 To create a tag, simply do the following:
 ```bash